-Case Date Description: The date the document was released by the Federal Circuit.
-Format: [Month]-[Date]-[Year] Example: 3-18-2010 Notes: The Case Date is the date provided on the Federal Circuit's website for the document.
+Cas se Date Description: The date the document was relea sed by the Federal Circuit.
+Format: [Year]-[Month]-[Date] Example: 2010-03-01 Notes: The Case Date is the date provided on the Federal Circuit's website for the document, unless the document itself indicates a different date.